PajaritoMoyqi/_BenEater-Build-65c02/README.md

 ### Video 1

-1-1_6502_monitor.ino: print each signal comes from A0-A15 pins of W65C02S
+1-1_6502_monitor.ino: print each address line signal comes from A0-A15 pins of W65C02S 1-2_6502_monitor.ino: print each address line signal comes from A0-A15 pins of W65C02S only when clock pulse rises